 The full text of this Vital Signs Online article can be found here.

-Reese Rogers is a MAP Sustainable Energy Fellow at Worldwatch Institute.
+Matt Lucky is a Climate and Energy Research Associate and Reese Rogers is a MAP Sustainable Energy Fellow at Worldwatch Institute.